Aleix Coch

-Aleix Coch Lucena (born 18 October 1991) is a Spanish footballer who plays for CE Sabadell FC as a central defender.
+Aleix Coch Lucena (born 18 October 1991) is a Spanish professional footballer who plays as a centre-back for Algeciras.

-Club career
+Career

 Born in Tarragona, Catalonia, Coch was a product of local Gimnàstic de Tarragona.
 In June 2010, while still a youth player, he was called to train with the first team to cover for injured players.
-On 19 June he made his debut with the main squad, replacing fellow youth graduate Fran Vélez in the 82nd minute of a 0–1 away defeat against UD Las Palmas in the Segunda División championship.
+On 19 June he made his debut with the main squad, replacing fellow youth graduate Fran Vélez in the 82nd minute of a 1–0 away defeat against UD Las Palmas in the Segunda División championship.

 On 10 July 2012, after spending three full seasons with the farm team, Coch was promoted to Nàstic's main roster alongside Sergio López, Ñoño, Eugeni and his cousin Joel Coch.
 During the campaign he appeared in 13 matches (nine starts, 781 minutes of action), as the club missed out on promotion play-off qualification.

 On 20 October 2013, Coch scored his first goal for Gimnàstic, netting the first through a free kick in a 2–1 home win over Valencia CF Mestalla.
 He was later linked to that opponent in January of the following year, but the deal collapsed.

 In July 2014, Coch joined neighbouring CE L'Hospitalet.
 On 14 July 2016, he moved to fellow third-tier club CF Badalona still in his native region.

+On 12 July 2024, Coch signed with Algeciras in the third tier.